yonatan-h/tour-the-world/README.md

 4. Maria Tesfaye UGR/9011/13
 5. Yonatan Haile UGR/0431/13

+For this project we decided to use the relational database MySQL.
+The reason we used MySQL is mainly for two reasons:
+  1. It's a widely known relational database, so most people that will see our project will highly likely have MySQL
+  2. It's easier to implement an offline system using this relational database than the rest.

 How to install and use this project on a local machine:
   The local machine should have
     1. mysql server installed